philskat/counter-app-web/README.md

 ### `npm run build`

-Used to build the web app into the dist folder.
-For production build set `NODE_ENV` to `production`.
+Used to build the web app into the public folder as a production build.

 ### `npm run dev`

-Used to start the app with [`webpack-dev-server`](https://github.com/webpack/webpack-dev-server).
+Used to start the app with in development mode.
-Used when developing the app for live reloads.
+Live reloads the app.

 ### `npm run lint`